 If you’re buying seafood, you’re taking on risks you might not even know about.
 Without proper vessel tracking, your supply chain becomes a black box where illegal catch, forced labour, and unsustainable practices can hide.
 The moment contaminated product enters your supply chain, your brand faces potential recalls, regulatory violations, and costly lawsuits.

 Modern seafood supply chains cross oceans, vessels, transshipment points, and processing facilities.
-Data gets scattered, documentation stays manual, and verification often happens after products have already moved downstream.
-This creates serious blind spots that can damage your reputation and bottom line.
+Data gets scattered, documentation stays manual, and verification often happens after products have already moved downstream — creating serious blind spots that damage your reputation and bottom line.

 This article explains how vessel tracking works, why it matters for your business, and when you need to implement it to protect your seafood supply chain.